Cecilesg/Food_Swap/README.md

 # Food_Swap
-A program that communicates with the Open Food Facts API and allows users who want to eat better and be healthier to find replacement foods for the ones they wish to leave behind.
+A program that communicates with the OpenFoodFacts API and allows users who would like to find replacement foods for the ones they wish to swap.

 # Requirements and installations
 1. Clone from GitHub = https://github.com/Cecilesg/Food_Swap

 2. Launch terminal in local repository Food_Swap

-3. In terminal = mysql -u root -p

-2. In MySQL = CREATE DATABASE IF NOT EXISTS myfoodswap CHARACTER SET 'utf8';

-3. In MySQL = exit;

-4. In terminal = pip install -r requirements.txt
+3. In terminal = pip install -r requirements.txt

-5. In text editor open db_set_reset.py and database.py and fill in MySQL username and password
+4. In text editor open db_set_reset.py and database.py and fill in MySQL username and password

 6. In terminal = python3 food_swap.py

-# How the program works:
+# How the app works:
-At first the program will format our MySQL database called myfoodswap, contact the API and make the OpenFoodFacts data available by filling in the database.

-In a second time the program will ask the user what they want to consult in the database.

-Next the program will call up the data chosen only if it fits the requirements in place.
-The amount of data is fixed and readable because of a designed layout.
+When the user runs the program, the app will start by asking them to choose what action to take.

+If it is the first time the user runs the program, the app will create and design the myfoodswap MySQL database.
+Then it will contact the the OpenFoodFacts API to request the amount of product categories available.

+The user can then decide how many categories they wish to consult and therefor the app will insert into myfoodswap database a number of products from these categories as long as they fit the product parameters.

-The user must then choose a category of products from the ones they summoned.
-A list of product names will be displayed and user must choose the product they wish to swap for a better one.
+The user will be prompted with a new choice to search within the database categories for a product they wish to swap with a healthier replacement.

-The program will return a comparable product from the same category with a better grade.

-The user can decide to save the result or not, start a new search or quit the program.
+The app algorithm will answer them with the best graded product in the category of their choice.
+The user have the choice to insert that product into their favorites, which is another table of the myfoodswap database.

+The user can use their uploaded categories again for another swap, consult their favorites, or quit or start over.